LiaXLiang/LiaXLiang.github.io/_posts/Java Notes/2025-06-12-what-is-object-oriented-programming.md

----
-title: What is Object-Oriented Programming?
-date: 2025-06-12
-categories: [Java_Notes]
----

 To understand **Object-Oriented Programming (OOP)**, we must first grasp the concept of an **object**.
 But to fully appreciate the evolution and purpose of objects in programming, it's helpful to contrast them with their *predecessor*: **Procedure-Oriented Programming (POP)**